datrix83864/PowerSchool-Plugin-Template/README.md

 - `WEB_ROOT/teachers/example_page.html`: Sample PowerSchool custom admin page
 - `.github/workflows/build-plugin.yml`: GitHub Action that packages the plugin and attaches a ZIP to each GitHub release

+## Required Changes

+- Update `plugin.xml` with your plugin name and description
+- In GitHub create a Personal access token with `repo` scope and add it as a secret named `GH_PAT`

 ## Usage

 1. Edit or add your PowerSchool custom pages under `WEB_ROOT/`